 That's for Indianapolis, but surprisingly the average numbers don't vary much regardless of the location you put in.

-The "sample projects" on the bottom there are only three (obviously).
+In the "sample projects" on the bottom there are only three listed.
 On the website, you can click the < and > arrows and see more sample projects.